brianhouse/sound_art/lectures/05_sequencing.md

 For more fine-tuned control, and in order to create gradual volume transitions, we'll use the envelope tool.
 By clicking, holding, and dragging up and down on a clip, you can see how the amplitude of the waveform is adjusted.
 By just clicking once, you'll create a new control point, and either side of that point can be adjusted independently.
 To remove a control point, simply drag it outside the track.

+By crafting envelopes, you aren't limited by the dynamics of your recordings, and you can expressively control how they are presented to the listener.

 ## Spatialization

 If audio on two different tracks overlaps, you will hear them at the same time.
 However, you don't need to hear them in the space.
+Amplitude envelopes can create a sense of foreground and background and movement between the two.
+But we can also control side-to-side positioning and movement in the stereo field.

 Just like with volume, we have an overall _pan_ control on the left of the track ("L R").
 However, we do not have a panning curve in Audacity.